Skip to main content

 National security interests conflict with the citizen’s right to privacy, especially after the 9/11 incident that led to the USA Patriot Act, which expanded the government’s power to conduct surveillance of Americans.
 Some governmental intrusion acts have been challenged in court for violating First Amendment rights.

 California was the first state to introduce data protection laws, leading to the California Consumer Privacy Act.
-Although laws pertain to the rights of privacy, the evolution of technology makes it challenging to understand what type of private information can be collected and used.
+Although these laws pertain to privacy rights, the evolution of technology makes it challenging to understand what type of private information can be collected and used.

 Supreme Court Landmark Case for Seizing Cell Phone During Arrests